SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Oh, are you going to ask her out?"

-"I want to, but a part of me is terrified that if I'm wrong it will ruin our friendship."
+"I want to, but a part of me is terrified that if I'm wrong, it will ruin our friendship."

 "If it helps, I think she likes you back."